syi0808/pubm/README.md

 - Notify new version

-- Required missing information
+- Checking required information
   - Select SemVer increment or specify new version
-  - Enter the tag for this pre-release version in npm: (if version is prerelease)
+  - Select the tag for this pre-release version in npm: (if version is prerelease)

-- Prerequisite checks = skip-pre (for safety deploy)
+- Prerequisite checks = skip-pre (for deployment reliability)
   - Checking if remote history is clean...
   - Checking if the local working tree is clean…
   - Checking if commits exist since the last release...